lacino40/spring-cloud-meetup/README.md

 ## Setup and Usage
+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- `Java Development Kit (JDK) version 21`
+- `Zipkin version 3.0.5 or later`.
+Download the Zipkin jar file and copy it into the `zipkin-server/lib` folder

+Project uses `Spring Boot version 3.2.2` and `Spring Cloud Dependencies version 2023.0.0`

 ### Demo web application
 Web shows simple page with selection of cities to show weather forecast.
 Result is represented as card with live weather data.
 - `Location Selection` - dropdown menu allowing users to select a location for which corresponding weather information will be displayed